-1 Ibid. pp. 85, 101, 374.
-2 Vestnik Narodnogo Komissariata Truda, No. 2-3, 1918, pp. 27-28.
+&lt;sup>1 Ibid. pp. 85, 101, 374.
+Vestnik Narodnogo Komissariata Truda, No. 2-3, 1918, pp. 27-28,

 The acceptance of this uncongenial principle came in a roundabout way.
 As early as May 1917 Lenin had spoken at the All-Russian Peasants' Congress of the eventual need for "labour service "to recruit workers for large-scale agricultural units."
-In September 1917 he had written in more general language that "life", in passing beyond the capitalist framework, had placed universal labour service" on the order of the day.2 On the eve of the revolution, in a striking passage of Will the Bolsheviks Retain State Power?, he noted with satisfaction that "the grain monopoly and bread cards have been created not by us, but by the capitalist state at war": the capitalist state had also created "universal labour service within the framework of capitalism, that is to say, military penal servitude for the workers".
+In September 1917 he had written in more general language that "life", in passing beyond the capitalist framework, had placed "universal labour service" on the order of the day.2 On the eve of the revolution, in a striking passage of Will the Bolsheviks Retain State Power?, he noted with satisfaction that "the grain monopoly and bread cards have been created not by us, but by the capitalist state at war ": the capitalist state had also created "universal labour service within the framework of capitalism, that is to say, military penal servitude for the workers".
 These were all ready-made implements which the workers would take over and apply to the capitalists - " and to the rich in general", added Lenin.
 The French revolution had guillotined its enemies; the proletarian revolution would compel them to work for it.
 "He that does not work, neither shall he eat", quoted Lenin, adding that this was "the fundamental, primary and principal rule which the Soviets of Workers' Deputies can and will put into effect when they become the rulers."
 3 The implied hope that, if compulsion were applied to the capitalists, it would not be required for the workers did not long survive the victory of the revolution.
 But to

-1 Lenin, Sochineniya, xx, 417: the term "labour service" (trudovaya povinnost') was framed on the analogy of "military service" (voennaya povinnost') and always carried the connotation of compulsion.
+&lt;sup>1 Lenin, Sochineniya, xx, 417: the term "labour service" (trudovaya povinnost') was framed on the analogy of "military service" (voennaya povinnost') and always carried the connotation of compulsion.

-2 Ibid. xxi, 233.
+Ibid. xxi, 233.

-3 Ibid. xxi, 263-264.
+Ibid. xxi, 263-264.

 abandon it publicly was not easy.
 When labour exchanges were set up by a decree of January 1918 it was made obligatory for employers to engage labour exclusively through them, but the only formal obligation placed on the worker was to register at the exchange if unemployed.
-Shmidt spoke at the congress of January 1918 of those guilty of "sabotage" and "opposition to the policy pursued by the working class in the person of its governmental representatives", and thought that "we shall not be able to avoid using power to compel them to do the work which they have to do".
-In an article written in the same month Lenin once more quoted "he that does not work, neither shall he eat" as "the practical creed of socialism", and slipped in "workers who another two months.
+Shmidt spoke at the congress of January 1918 of those guilty of "sabotage" and "opposition to the policy pursued by the working class in the person of its governmental representatives", and thought that "we shall not be able to avoid using power to compel them to do the work which they have to do ".2 In an article written in the same month Lenin once more quoted "he that does not work, neither shall he eat" as "the practical creed of socialism", and slipped in "workers who slack at their work" among the categories of misdemeanants who deserved to be "put in prison".3 But the article was put aside and not published; and the issue remained in abeyance for another two months.